jcammmmm/thocments/thocs/an-intro-to-oop/an-intro-to-oop.md

 a several set of inputs that characterizes every run, so why not to set appart the variables that will encolose your program, and then define several subprograms grouped into that program...

+# Pass by value and pass reference
+In bash you only have pass by value, that is you do not have the behavior as in matemathics e.g.:

+  x = 4
+  d = 2x
+  x = 6
+  print(d) # 8

+In bash you need to reevaluate the expression to become this true:

+  x = 4
+  d = 2x
+  x = 6
+  d = 2x
+  print(d) # 12